Murder of Kim Ha-neul: Investigation

 The death of the girl, identified as Kim Ha-neul, was classified as murder.
 A day after the murder, the suspect reportedly confessed to the crime.

 Based on first-stage investigations and statement of the Daejeon Education Office, the suspect, who suffered from depression since 2018, requested a six-month leave due to depression on 9 December 2024, but after a doctor found her fit to continue working, she returned to work 20 days later.
 During her time off, the suspect had lingering suicidal thoughts, according to her testimony to the police.
 Prior to the stabbing, she had exhibited violent behavior, including putting another teacher in a headlock.

 On the morning of the stabbing, two education office officials were investigating the previous altercation.
 Following the attack, the teacher was recommended for leave and separated from the other teacher, sitting near the vice principal for monitoring.
 Since her leave in December, she had not taught classes or interacted with the eight-year-old student involved.
 The suspect claimed that she was "annoyed" about her exclusion from teaching.

 Based on the confession of the suspect, she bought a knife on the date of the murder and took it to the school, intending to perpetuate a murder-suicide by killing herself and a child she chose randomly.
 Kim was reportedly the last student to remain in school after the lessons were over, and hence, the suspect targeted her, luring her into the audiovisual room, lying that she wanted to give the girl a book.
-Kim was therefore attacked and stabbed after she was lured into the room.
+Kim was then attacked.

 Upon the police's request, the National Forensic Service conducted an autopsy on the girl to determine the cause of death, which was revealed to be multiple sharp force injuries.

 The police announced on 11 February that they would request for formal warrants for the arrest of the perpetrator and search of her residence and personal electronic devices, and revealed the possibility of disclosing the suspect's identity.
 On 19 February, police said that Kim's murder appeared to have been premeditated after a search of a phone and four computers used by the suspects showed that she had looked up murder articles and with information regarding weaponry.

-On 7 March 2025, the police began questioning the suspect after she recovered and assessed by doctors to be fit for questioning.

-On 12 March 2025, the suspect's photo and personal information was revealed publicly by the Daejeon Metropolitan Police Agency, revealing her full name as Myeong Jae-wan.
+On 7 March, the police began questioning the suspect after she recovered and was assessed by doctors to be fit for questioning.
+On 12 March, the suspect's photo and personal information was revealed publicly by the Daejeon Metropolitan Police Agency, revealing her full name as Myeong Jae-wan.
 Myeong reportedly did not object to the public disclosure of her particulars.